CaZual-T/CZT-Mod-Manager/README.md

 <img width="1920" height="100" alt="Untitled (2)" src="https://github.com/user-attachments/assets/cab67cc2-30e9-4fc8-8b10-beb2f904f485" />

 # Common errors w/ solutions:
+### [WinError 3] Permission Denied at launch.
-### TO AVOID HAVING TO RESTART THE APP BETWEEN MAJOR FUNCTIONS.
-ENABLE DEVELOPER MODE.
+- ENABLE DEVELOPER MODE.
   - (Windows) Settings > Advanced > For Developers (Toggle Developer Mode On)
-  - This allows symlinks and essential folders to be created without giving CZT admin permissions.
+    - This allows symlinks and essential folders to be created without granting CZT admin permissions.
-  - 99% of errors are solved by enabling this.
-Including the infamous [WinError 3]

 ### IF you chose to not enable developer mode, Run CZT as ADMIN if you encounter the following errors:
 - "[ERROR] No write permission to drive"